OpenInternet/Infuse/content/contribute.en.md

 ---
 ## Submitting contributions and feedback

 Infuse is Open Source!
 We welcome any efforts you make to report issues, propose opportunities to collaborate on developing content, directly contributing content, adding new resources, making corrections, or providing further translations.
 A coalition of organizations ([Conexo](https://conexo.org/), [DefendDefenders](https://defenddefenders.org/), and [Internews](https://internews.org/)) maintain the site and will review all contributions made.
 Please allow up to two weeks for a response and understand that there may be limitations in the actions which can be taken to address feedback.
-You can submit general feedback and requests for support to [contact@infuse.quest](mailto:contact@infuse.quest) in order to reach the project maintainers.
+You can submit general feedback and requests for support to infuse@internews.org[](mailto:contact@infuse.quest) in order to reach the project maintainers.

 This page provides an overview of ways to directly contribute to and edit Infuse.
 There are two ways we suggest doing this: editing text directly on GitHub, or editing through the provided content management system (CMS).